 How To Test:

-- Pour 1/2 tsp baking powder in a cup
+- Pour 1/2 tsp baking powder into a cup

 If the mixture bubbles up intensely you’re in good luck!
-If not, toss that can of baking powder out and opt for one of the substitutes for baking powder included in this article.
+If not, toss that can of baking powder out and opt for one of the baking powder alternatives included in this article.

 8 Substitutes For Baking Powder

-Making your own baking powder substitute is super easy.
+Making your own baking powder alternative is super easy.
 If you find yourself with expired baking soda or just without it completely, you’re not out of luck.

 Substitutes For Baking Powder: Cream of Tartar